Ali al-Tamimi

 Ali Al-Tamimi (also Ali Al-Timimi; born December 14, 1963) is an American computational biologist and Islamic teacher from Fairfax County, Virginia, who was convicted of soliciting treason and attempting to contribute services to the Taliban based on comments he is alleged to have made to a group of followers at a private dinner shortly after 9/11.
 He was subsequently sentenced to life in prison in 2005.
 Al-Timimi was held in solitary confinement for more than fifteen years including over a decade under special administrative measures at the maximum security United States Penitentiary ADX Florence, Colorado.
 In August 2020, the district court ordered his conditional release into home confinement pending appeal after concluding that his case raised substantial legal issues.
-His direct appeal was filed on August 1, 2025 in the Fourth Circuit after twenty years in the district court.
+His direct appeal was filed on August 1, 2025 in the Fourth Circuit after twenty years in the district court, and in January 2026 his conviction was overturned on First Amendment grounds.

 Early life and education

 Al-Timimi was born in 1963 and grew up in the Palisades neighborhood of Washington, DC, where he attended Georgetown Day School until age fifteen.
 His father (d.
 2010), an attorney, was the cultural attaché at the embassy of the then Kingdom of Iraq.
 His mother, a mental health specialist with a doctorate in special education, initially taught at St. John's Child Development Center for intellectually disabled children.
 Later in the mid-1970s, she was a dean at Mt.
 Vernon College for Women.

 One of Al-Timimi's teenage friends was the son of journalist Milton Viorst, who later wrote in The Atlantic that the family was "not particularly ethnic or religious," and that Al-Timimi celebrated holidays such as Halloween and Christmas with his brother and other friends at school.
 Viorst writes that Al-Timimi's parents were both practicing Muslims, but spoke English rather than Arabic at home and "did not push religious observance on the children."

 At age fifteen, in 1978, Al-Timimi's parents moved the family to Riyadh, Saudi Arabia for three years to expose them to their Arabic and Islamic heritage.
 Al-Timimi attended Manarat Riyadh High School, where he learned Arabic and studied Islam under Bilal Phillips.
 In Saudi Arabia, Al-Timimi became influenced by Salafism, a reform branch of Sunni Islam that advocates strict adherence to the Quran and Sunna (the teachings of the Prophet).

 In 1981, Al-Timimi returned to the United States and enrolled in a premed program at The George Washington University, while spending much of his time networking with different groups in the local Muslim community.
 Al-Timimi was quoted as saying that he "flirted with each group, only quickly to become disinterested in their rhetoric and what I perceived as their being out of touch with the questions being raised in America—about Islam and the Muslims."